AmpereComputing/terraform-oci-ampere-a1/README.md

 ## Description

-Terraform code to launch a Ampere A1 Shape on Oracle Cloud Infrastructure (OCI) Free-Tier
+Using Terraform code to launch a Ampere A1 Shape on Oracle Cloud Infrastructure (OCI) Free-Tier

 ## Requirements